When to Harvest Vegetables in the Garden (And Fruit)

 If it gets too hot and they send up a shoot that flowers, they become woody and not very pleasing to eat.

-When to harvest okra in the garden
+When is okra ready to pick in the garden

 Okra is ripe for harvest as soon as it forms a pod.
 You cannot pick the okra too early, but you can wait too long to harvest it.
 If you allow the pods to get over 4 or so inches long, it will be inedible.
 Make sure to keep an eye on your okra every day once it begins flowering because they get big before you know it!
 When you are slicing it to cook it, if it doesn’t give easily to your knife, no matter how you cook it, it won’t be good.
 Just compost it and move on.